edwardomeasoo/mdn-silly-story/README.md

 	* `insertZ` = the third set of 3 strings

 ## Event Handler and Complete `result()` Function
 1. Copy the code under "3.
-EVENT LISTENER AND PARTIAL FUNCTION DEFINITION", past into `main.js`
+EVENT LISTENER AND PARTIAL FUNCTION DEFINITION", paste into `main.js`
 2. Create a variable `newStory`, declare it equal to `storyText`
 3. Create variables `xItem`, `yItem`, and `zItem`, make them equal to the result of calling `randomValueFromArray()` on the three arrays.
-4. Replace the three placeholders---`:insertx:`, `:inserty:`, `:insertz:`---in the `newStory` string with the strings `xItem`, `yItem`, `zItem`\
+4. Replace the three placeholders--`:insertx:`, `:inserty:`, `:insertz:`--in the `newStory` string with the strings `xItem`, `yItem`, `zItem`\
-	You may repeat the replace() method multiple times, or you can use regular expressions
+	You may repeat the `replace()` method multiple times, or you can use regular expressions:\
 	`let text = 'I am the biggest lover, I love my love'; text.replace(/love/g,'like');`

 5. Inside the first `if` block, add another string replacement method call to replace the name `Bob` in the `newStory` string, if a `name` was submitted\
 	`if` a value has been entered into the `customName` text input, replace `Bob` with `customName.value`

 6. Inside the second `if` block, check to see if `uk` radio button has been selected.
 If yes, \
 	- convert the weight and temperature values and units
 	- replace '94 fahrenheit' with contents of `temperature` variable
 	- replace '300 pounds' with contents of `weight` variable

 7. Make `textContent` of `story` variable (which references the paragraph element) equal to `newStory`